vini-1208/multi-label-challenge/README.md

-***Exploratory solution for automated labelling of Procedural Postures**
+*** Exploratory solution for automated labelling of Procedural Postures**

 This readme.md file gives a step by step guide to reproduce the exploratory solution developed

 Below is the folder structure for the solution

-├── README.md          <- The top-level README for developers using this project.
+├── README.md          <- The top-level README for developers using this project. <br>
 ├── config.yaml        <- yaml file to specify input/output data and model paths
 ├── data
 │   ├── interim        <- Intermediate data that has been transformed.